Wetumpka, Alabama: "Cat Ladies"

 In 2022, two women were arrested and charged for feeding feral cats, which is not a crime in Wetumpka.
 City Judge Jeff Courtney sentenced Beverly Roberts, 85, and Mary Alston, 61, each to two years of unsupervised probation and 10 days in jail.
 The jail sentence was suspended.
 They were also ordered to each pay $100 in fines, plus court costs.
-After sentencing the women appealed to the Elmore County Circuit Court, at which point the city decided to no longer pursuing criminal charges.
+After sentencing the women appealed to the Elmore County Circuit Court, at which point the city decided to no longer pursue criminal charges.

 The arrests generated worldwide media coverage and opposition and resulted in Wetumpka being called a "national laughing stock.
 If not international."
 Roberts and Alston were later named "community heroes" by The Montgomery Advertiser for helping feral cats in Wetumpka.
 They were also featured on an episode of A&E Networks' show "My Strange Arrest".

 Roberts and Alston alleged that "small-town politics" were behind what happened, saying that Wetumpka Mayor Jerry Willis "ordered Roberts' arrest because she had a history of making complaints about animal welfare matters in the city."